nileshjawarkar/obsidian/Kubernetes/9 - Service.md

 - Inter service communication within the cluster.
 For example, communication between the front-end and back-end components of your app.

 #### 2) NodePort
 -   NodePort service is an extension of ClusterIP service.
-A ClusterIP Service, to which the NodePort Service routes, is automatically created.
--   It exposes the service outside of the cluster by adding a cluster-wide port on top of ClusterIP.
+- It exposes the service outside of the cluster by adding a cluster-wide static port on each node.
--   NodePort exposes the service on each Node’s IP at a static port (the NodePort).
 Each node proxies that port into your Service.
-So, external traffic has access to fixed port on each Node.
-It means any request to your cluster on that port gets forwarded to the service.
--   You can contact the NodePort Service, from outside the cluster, by requesting \<NodeIP\>:\<NodePort\>.
+-   You can contact the NodePort Service, from outside the cluster, by requesting \<Node IP\>:\<Node Port\>
 -   Node port must be in the range of 30000–32767.
 Manually allocating a port to the service is optional.
 If it is undefined, Kubernetes will automatically assign one.
 -   If you are going to choose node port explicitly, ensure that the port was not already used by another service.

 **Use Cases**

 - When you want to enable external connectivity to your service.
--   Using a NodePort gives you the freedom to set up your own load balancing solution, to configure environments that are not fully supported by Kubernetes, or even to expose one or more nodes’ IPs directly.
+-  Using a NodePort gives you the freedom to set up your own load balancing solution, to configure environments that are not fully supported by Kubernetes, or even to expose one or more nodes’ IP's directly.
 -  Prefer to place a load balancer above your nodes to avoid node failure.

+**1) Create service using yaml file - nginx-npservice.yaml**
 ``` yaml
 apiVersion: apps/v1
 kind: Deployment